vashisthrahul13/DwellWell-AI/readme.md

 ## Deploying the Application on Streamlit:

-The entire application, encompassing prediction, analytics, and recommendation functionalities, was deployed on Streamlit Cloud.
+The entire application, encompassing prediction, analytics, and recommendation functionalities, was deployed on **Streamlit Cloud**.
-The primary justifcation behind using Streamlit Cloud was that it offers quick and hassle free deployment of Streamlit apps and is completely free of cost.
+Streamlit Cloud was chosen for its quick, hassle-free deployment and cost-effectiveness.
 This step ensured the scalability and accessibility of the project.

 This  project not only demonstrates proficiency in data science techniques such as feature engineering, exploratory analysis, and model building but also showcases the deployment of a real-world application, making valuable insights and recommendations accessible to end-users.

 ## Whats Next?
-- Improve Hyper Parameter tuning for ML models to improve MAE in the Price Prediciton module
+- Improve Hyper Parameter tuning for ML models to improve MAE in the Price Prediction module
 - Incorporate different clusturing algorithms to improve the Recommender System.
-- Gather data for other Indian cities to expland the functionality
+- Gather data for other Indian cities to expand the functionality